slevomat/coding-standard/README.md

 new Foo\Bar();
 ```

-`namespacesRequiredToUse` - if not set, all namespaces are required to be used.
+* `namespacesRequiredToUse`: if not set, all namespaces are required to be used.
 When set, only mentioned namespaces are required to be used.
 Useful in tandem with UseOnlyWhitelistedNamespaces sniff.

-`allowFullyQualifiedNameForCollidingClasses` - allow fully qualified name for a class with a colliding use statement
+* `allowFullyQualifiedNameForCollidingClasses`: allow fully qualified name for a class with a colliding use statement.

-`allowFullyQualifiedGlobalClasses` - allows using fully qualified classes from global space (i.e. `\DateTimeImmutable`)
+* `allowFullyQualifiedGlobalClasses`: allows using fully qualified classes from global space (i.e. `\DateTimeImmutable`).

-`allowFullyQualifiedGlobalFunctions` - allows using fully qualified functions from global space (i.e. `\phpversion()`)
+* `allowFullyQualifiedGlobalFunctions`: allows using fully qualified functions from global space (i.e. `\phpversion()`).

-`allowFullyQualifiedGlobalConstants` - allows using fully qualified constants from global space (i.e. `\PHP_VERSION`)
+* `allowFullyQualifiedGlobalConstants`: allows using fully qualified constants from global space (i.e. `\PHP_VERSION`).

 #### SlevomatCodingStandard.Namespaces.UseOnlyWhitelistedNamespaces